 What Are the Best Overnight Camp Options for Tweens?

 Oftentimes tweens who have been going to camp every summer are ready to start exploring other summer opportunities.
 There is an array of programs available to them at this age.
 I recommend that families choose a program that is age specific so that their tweens are with others close to their age.
 The types of programs that are available to tweens include: outdoor adventure, language, enrichment on a college campus, community service, creative and performing arts and more.

 Related: Summer Programs for High School Students and Teens

 Why is Sleep Away Camp More Popular on the East Coast than in California?

 In the first half of the last Century there were large waves of immigrants who settled on the East Coast, primarily in and around New York City.
 As these families prospered, they looked for ways to get their children out of the hot and crowded City for the Summer.
 They looked for areas that were a drivable distance where there were lakes and open spaces.
 They then established Summer Overnight Camps in these Northeastern locations.
 This became the basis for the full season Summer experience.
 I don’t think that the West Coast will ever have a full Summer Camp culture like the East Coast, but it’s still something many families here choose.

-What Else Should We Know About Sleep Away Camps and What You Do?
+What Else Should We Know About Sleep Away Camps?